droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Donavich knows that he can’t defeat Doru and can’t bear to see his son’s face again.
 If the players are willing, however, Donavich asks them to descend to the undercroft, destroy Doru’s body, and retrieve his holy symbol.
 In exchange, Donavich offers to complete the proper burial rites and to tell the players of a place where they can find safety from the Devil Strahd.

 If the players agree, Donavich produces the key to the padlock in <span class="citation">E5d.
 Trapdoor (p.
 45)</span> and allows them to enter.
 (Ismark remains upstairs with Ireena, reluctant to expose her to a vampire—even Doru—but promises the players that he will join them should Doru prove too dangerous for them to handle.
-A DC 12 Wisdom (Insight) check reveals that he also appears too horrified by Doru's fate to face him directly.)
+A DC 15 Perception check to Sense Motive reveals that he also appears too horrified by Doru's fate to face him directly.)
 ### Descent to the Undercroft
 The undercroft is largely as described in <span class="citation">E5g.
 Undercroft (p.
 47)</span>.
 However, modify the last sentence of the description as follows:

 <div class="description">
 <p>Candlelight from the chapel above slips through the cracks, but there's no sign of any creature in the gloom.</p>
 </div>

-Doru, a **vampire spawn**, has used his ***spider climb*** feature to cling to the ceiling at the sound of the players’ approach.
-A player with a passive Wisdom (Perception) score of 16 or higher automatically spots him in the darkened upper corner on the far side of the room.
+Doru, an **[Elite Vampire Servitor](https://2e.aonprd.com/Monsters.aspx?ID=3224)**, has used his ***climb*** speed to cling to the ceiling at the sound of the players’ approach.
+A player who passes DC 22 Perception secret check spots him in the darkened upper corner on the far side of the room.
 Otherwise, read the following after one round has passed.

 <div class="description">
 <p>A young man’s voice, strained and tired, echoes from the darkness above.
 “You’ve come to kill me, haven’t you?"</p>